Introduction to Mobile Web Service

 The most important factor is the connection speed.
 Mobile users most commonly use 3G and 4G networks as they are much faster than others.
 The average speed of the 3G network is 0.24 MB per second.

-Download speed is not the only factor that improves the mobile web performance.
+Download speed is not the only factor that improves mobile web performance.
 It is always combined with network latency, memory, CPU, and cache size.
-All these are much smaller than the desktop’s so it takes more time to load.
+All these are much smaller than the desktop’s, so it takes more time to load.

 4.1 Reduce dependencies

 Make sure the users are allowed to download only a few files.
-It can be achieved through the following ways
+It can be achieved in the following ways.

 - Load images through CSS